-If you want more information about travelling to this exciting destination, then you can simply click here to be taken to the main Cuban visas page.
+If you want more information about travelling to this exciting destination, then you can check out our dedicated page about the visas for Cuba.

 In addition, see our visit Cuba page here to find a wealth of additional information that you can then use to plan and prepare before heading off on vacation.